mendix-pea/mxsetup-windows/README.md

 - Log on to your Windows VM/server as administrator.

-- Copy these files to the server desktop.
-They are provided in the <code>bin/</code> folder.
+- Copy all the files in this repo to the server desktop.
-    - .mda you wish to deploy
-    - .exe for Mendix Service Console installer. <br><br>

-- Copy the three Powershell scripts A, B and C onto the server desktop. <br><br>

 - Search for 'Windows Powershell ISE (integrated scripting environment)' and launch it as administrator.
 Drag the scripts A, B, C into the ISE to open them. <br><br>